vosonlab/vosonSML/README.md

 ## Getting started

-The [vosonSML page on the VOSON website](http://vosonlab.net/vosonSML) has several "how to" guides, including an "Absolute Beginners Guide to vosonSML" tutorial aimed at people with little or no programming experience.
+The following usage examples will provide a great introduction to using `vosonSML`.
+There are also several "how to" guides, including an "Absolute Beginners Guide to vosonSML" tutorial aimed at people with little or no programming experience on the [vosonSML page of the VOSON website](http://vosonlab.net/SocialMediaLab).

 ### Usage